Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Religion: Uncertain.
 Puritanism originally.

 Lifestyle: Affluent merchant and artiste.
-Ezekiel was originally a carpenter in life, and though he wasn’t an extremely wealthy man, he and his family were comfortable.
+Ezekiel was originally a carpenter in life, and though he wasn’t an extremely wealthy man, he and his family were fairly well off.
+Carpenters were typically middle class in 17th century English society, and Ezekiel’s successful business situated his family comfortably in the upper middle class.
 Ezekiel has gradually accrued his wealth over the centuries working as an art and antique dealer.

 Appearance and Presentation